-When you brush your dogs’ coat regularly, it helps the natural oils in the coat distribute more evening.
-These oils help keep the coat looking shiny and healthy as well as allowing dirt fall off the coat, therefore reducing bathing.
+Brushing your dogs’ coat regularly helps the natural oils in the coat distribute more evening.
+These oils help keep the coat looking shiny and healthy and allow dirt to fall off the coat, reducing bathing.

 Detangling the coat

 Brushing your dog regularly also provides the perfect chance to check your dog over for other health issues.
-Whilst you are brushing, you can feel any unusual bumps or lumps over the body.
+While brushing, you can feel unusual bumps or lumps over the body.
 Minor cuts or grazes, flea dust, ticks etc

 Grooming your dog regularly can often catch problems early.

 Building a stronger bond

 It is essential that brushing and grooming are positively introduced from day one so that dogs become used to them.
-As long as it is a positive and pleasant experience from day one, your bond together with grow.
+As long as it is a positive and pleasant experience from day one, your bond grows.